Welcome to the Power Farming Cup

 • Years played for each club (long service)

 PLAYER ID SHEETS (Template attached) must be completed for all players and must be completed ready for weigh in on the first day of competition.
-Players are to be Year 8 or under, and to be under 13 years of age as at 1st January 2024.
+Players are to be Year 8 or under.

 • If on first weigh-in player is 45kg / 60kg or over, they CANNOT play the whole tournament and MUST be replaced